-Avoid equipment damage.
-Always shift the gearcase into gear when the engine is running and is operating at idle.
 Shifting into gear at engine speeds above idle will damage the gearcase.
-Shifting into gear when the engine is not running may cause clutch misalignment, preventing the gearcase from shifting into gear.
+Shifting into gear when the engine is not running can cause misalign the clutch, preventing proper shifting.
+Always shift the gearcase into gear when the engine is operating at idle.
+If you must shift while the engine is not operating, rotate the propeller shaft in the appropriate direction during shifting.